arisk02/Word-Cloud-Maker/README.md

 Have an html document made:
 java WordCounter .txt numOfWords .html

-where numOfWords is an integer of hot many words you want your cloud to contain, and .html is a name the user wants their html file to be named with.
+where numOfWords is an integer of how many words you want your cloud to contain, and .html is a name the user wants their html file to be named with.